kevsoupss/kevsoupss/README.md

 I'm a Computer Science student at UBC and a software engineer who loves building **scalable backend systems**, and **full-stack applications**.
 More recently, I've been exploring lower-level concepts and experimenting with systems that prioritize speed, efficiency, and clean architecture.

 ## Current Interests
-Diving into modern C++, gRPC, and trading-system architecture to understand low-latency design and service communication.
+Diving into C++, gRPC, and trading-system architecture to understand low-latency design and service communication.

 ## Dev Stack
 **Languages:** Java, Python, TypeScript, C++, Go